How to use groups

 Deselect every module in groups that you only use for segmentation purposes!

 If a driver belongs to multiple groups, they will see the sum of all the modules available to those groups.
-That means if the fatigue module is available in one group but not in another, if the person is assigned to both groups, they will see the fatigue module.
+That means if the Driving in icy conditions module is available in one group but not in another, if the person is assigned to both groups, they will see that module.

 Managers can now be assigned by depot and/or job function.
 For example:

-- you can assign your Auckland manager to the Auckland group and they will only see drivers who are assigned to Auckland, whether they are in the Delivery, Sales or Induction group.
+- you can assign your Auckland manager to the Auckland group and they will only see drivers who are assigned to Auckland, whether they are in the Delivery or Induction group.

-- you can assign your sales manager to the Sales group and they will only see drivers who are assigned to the Sales group, whether they are in Auckland, Wellington or Christchurch.
+- you can assign your operations manager to the Delivery group and they will only see drivers who are assigned to the Delivery group, whether they are in Auckland, Wellington or Christchurch.

 This is a very powerful function that allows you to have multiple different segments of drivers while maintaining the ability to restrict the modules they see.